dariol83/reatmetric/README.md

 ![ReatMetric](eu.dariolucia.reatmetric.ui/src/main/resources/eu/dariolucia/reatmetric/ui/fxml/images/logos/logo-full-color-640px.png)

-ReatMetric is a Java-based software infrastructure for the implementation of Monitoring & Control (M&C) systems, with a strong focus on the space domain.
+ReatMetric is a well-documented Java-based software infrastructure for the implementation of Monitoring & Control (M&C) systems, with a strong focus on the space domain.
 ReatMetric components provide a simple but efficient implementation of the typical functions used in an M&C system.